 Player: John Frusciante | Album: Blood Sugar Sex Magik (1991)

-You need to be using high gain but on the clean channel to add enough of the necessary light distortion chime to this.
+You need to be using the clean channel on high gain to add enough of the necessary light distortion chime of the studio version.
 The fast attack on the compressor is also important for that.
 There's also a chorus (possibly a Boss CE-1, but unconfirmed by Frusciante) in the second half of the song.

 20. Bridge Of Sighs